Investing

 Precious metals as a hedge against uncertainty

 Precious metals like gold and silver are often seen as hedges against inflation and economic uncertainty, primarily because they cannot be printed by central banks like traditional currency.
-In 2024, gold has drawn significant attention from investors, reaching new record highs as concerns over inflation rise.
+In the past 12 months, gold has drawn significant attention from investors, reaching new record highs as concerns over inflation rise.

 Silver, while also rallying this year, remains well below its historical peak.
 Rogers noted this discrepancy as a reason for his interest in the metal.
 “Silver is down 40% or 50% from its all-time high...
 Gold has been making all-time highs,” he explained.
 “Silver is down — it’s hard to find things that are down.”